Oil falls in volatile trade as investors seek OPEC clarity

-NEW YORK (Reuters) -Oil prices fell more than $1 a barrel on Wednesday in another seesaw trading session, as investors feared this week’s collapse in OPEC+ talks could mean more supply, not less, is on the way.
+NEW YORK (Reuters) -Oil prices fell more than $1 a barrel on Wednesday in another seesaw trading session, as investors feared what this week’s collapse in OPEC+ talks meant for worldwide production.

-Crude markets have been volatile over the last two days following the breakdown of discussions between major oil producers Saudi Arabia and United Arab Emirates, signaling investors are unclear on what the OPEC+ standoff means for worldwide production.
+Crude markets have been volatile over the last two days following the breakdown of discussions between major oil producers Saudi Arabia and United Arab Emirates.

 Brent crude settled at $73.43 a barrel, falling $1.10, or 1.5%.
 U.S. West Texas Intermediate settled at $72.20 a barrel, shedding $1.17 or 1.6%.
 Both benchmarks rallied more than $1 a barrel earlier in the session, similar to Tuesday’s action.

-The group is still maintaining nearly 6 million bpd of output cuts.
-It was expected to add to supply, but three days of meetings failed to close divisions between the Saudis and the Emiratis.
+The group is maintaining nearly 6 million bpd of output cuts and was expected to add to supply, but three days of meetings failed to close divisions between the Saudis and the Emiratis.

-For now, the existing agreement - which keeps supply restrained more - remains in force.
-But the breakdown also could lead producers, eager to capitalize on the rebound in demand, to start supplying more oil.
+For now, the existing agreement that keeps supply restrained remains in force.
+But the breakdown also could lead producers, eager to capitalize on the rebound in demand, to start supplying more oil previously predicted.

 “Some people are fearing a production war, but I think most people think that’s unlikely,” said Phil Flynn, senior analyst at Price Futures Group in Chicago.
 “It is possible the UAE could leave OPEC and just do it’s own thing, and if that happens, then it would be a question of competition for market share.”